How Big of a Dehumidifier Do I Need for My Home?

 If you are between two sizes, choose the larger one.

-A dehumidifier that cycles on and off is generally healthier for the unit than one that runs nonstop.
+A dehumidifier that cycles on and off is generally healthier for the machine than one that runs nonstop.

 In larger homes or open floor plans, a single portable unit may struggle to control humidity evenly.
-In those cases, homeowners sometimes consider whole-house dehumidifiers that connect to existing ductwork.
-These systems are designed for broader coverage but involve higher cost and installation considerations.
-We’ll cover the differences separately.
+In those cases, some homeowners consider whole-house dehumidifiers that connect to existing ductwork.
+These systems are designed for broader coverage but involve higher cost and installation.